sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ cittuppādan’ti—

-And each of these is a way of giving rise to a thought.’
+And each of these is an arising of thought.’

 iti yaṁ taṁ vuttaṁ bhagavatā idametaṁ paṭicca vuttaṁ.